-CyraCom recently released our new Deaf and Hard of Hearing 101 whitepaper.
-Authored by our American Sign Language expert Victor Collazo, the piece focuses on the history, culture and intricacies of the Deaf and Hard of Hearing (HOH) community.
-Effectively communicating with a patient is essential, and there are many different methods of Deaf communication.
+CyraCom's Deaf and Hard of Hearing 101 whitepaper, authored by our ASL Center Manager Victor Collazo, focuses on the history, culture and intricacies of the Deaf and Hard of Hearing (HOH) community.
+Effective patient-provider communication is essential, and there are many different methods of Deaf communication.
 You can download the full resource below.

 Not all Deaf people communicate in American Sign Language (ASL); estimates of ASL users vary from 100,000 to 2 million in the United States, and many adults who become deaf late in life never learn ASL.
 As a result, when ASL interpreters first meet a patient, they pay close attention to assess which methods the Deaf or HOH person uses to communicate.
 These include: